caseyamcl/wosclient/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This library is a portable REST client for the [DDN Web Object Scalar](http://www.ddn.com/products/object-storage-web-object-scaler-wos/) storage system.
+This library is a portable HTTP client for the [DDN Web Object Scalar](http://www.ddn.com/products/object-storage-web-object-scaler-wos/) storage system REST API.

-Unlike the official DDN PHP client, this library does not require the installation of any PHP C extensions.
-This library simply uses the HTTP WOS API.
+Unlike the official DDN PHP client, this library communicates with the WOS device over HTTP, and does not require the installation of any PHP C extensions.

 ## Install